RECEDING GUMS: SYMPTOMS, CAUSES AND TREATMENTS

 - Floss daily.

-- Use a receding gums mouthwash and a receding gums toothpaste, with fluoride.
+- Use an antibacterial mouthwash and an antibacterial toothpaste, with fluoride.